nenidevelop/readytostart/001-mock4node/README.md

 To create a new mock :

-1. add your new route into the file : apimap.js
+1. Add your new route into the file : apimap.js
 2. Create your new file Contrat.findContract.js
 3. Add your json response
 4. Your new mock can be visible on this URL :